russellmcc/node-osc-min/readme.md

   `timetag` is one of:

-  - `null` - meaning now, the current time.
-    By the time the bundle is received it will too late and depending on the receiver may be discarded or you may be scolded for being late.
-  - `number` - relative seconds from now with millisecond accuracy.
-  - `Date` - a JavaScript Date object in your local time zone.
+  - `Date` - a JavaScript Date object
-    OSC timetags use UTC timezone, so do not try to adjust for timezones, this is not needed.
   - `Array` - `[numberOfSecondsSince1900, fractionalSeconds]`
     Both values are `number`s.
 This gives full timing accuracy of 1/(2^32) seconds.